ashish-b-george/Universal-fluctuations/README.md

 # Universal_fluctuations
 Code accompanying paper currently in revision.
+Original datasets are found in the references cited in the paper.

-#### general comments
+#### general comments:

 Some of the python notebooks are large and it is recommended to navigate them using a table of contents (either via jupyter-lab or using nbextensions in the python notebooks)

-Original datasets are found in the references cited in the paper.

 ## description of code files